Nusa Penida: How to Get There, What to See & a 1–2 Day Itinerary

 How Many Days You Need and When to Go

-The island is large and the roads are slow, so a single day trip from Sanur only lets you see part of it.
+The island is large and the roads are slow, so a single day trip from Sanur only lets you see part of it: one day covers the west coast, while the whole island is better split across 2 days with an overnight.

 • In 1 day you can cover one loop — usually the west, with the famous "postcards": Kelingking, Broken Beach, Angel's Billabong and Crystal Bay.
 This is the most popular day-trip format from Bali.

-• In 2 days with an ove ight you can comfortably do both the west and the east without spending all day in a car, and add snorkeling with mantas.
+• In 2 days with an overnight you can comfortably do both the west and the east without spending all day in a car, and add snorkeling with mantas.

 What to See in One Day: The West Coast

-The west is the island's calling card and the source of most of its famous photos.
-The sights sit fairly close together and pair well in one day.
+The west coast is Nusa Penida's calling card and the source of most of its famous photos: Kelingking, Broken Beach, Angel's Billabong and Crystal Bay sit close together and pair well in one day.

 Broken Beach (Pasih Uug) — a circular collapsed cove with a natural stone arch through which the ocean flows into the lagoon.
-No swimming, but the views and the clifftop walk are stu
+No swimming, but the views and the clifftop walk are stunning.

 Angel's Billabong — a natural rock pool of emerald water right beside Broken Beach.
 Only enter in calm seas at low tide — it's dangerous at high tide.